FAQs (or Frequently Asked Questions)

 While many people have no idea of what their project is likely to or should cost, most people know what they can and cannot spend.
 Please do not be shy about sharing your construction budget with us.
 While we understand that this is usually a sensitive issue, ultimately it is in the best interest of everyone to get the number “on the table” as early as possible.
 With a sense of the budget, we will be better able to help direct you to achieve as many of your goals as possible.

-Unless you have a whole lot of time on your hands and substantial construction know-how, you have three standard options for tackling a major remodeling project.
+You have three standard options for tackling a major remodeling project.
 You can retain an architect, go with a contractor, or hire a Design/Build firm.

 While each of these options presents its own benefits, liabilities and trade-offs, we feel you’re most likely to achieve the best outcome with a Design Build firm assuming that firm has both strong design and construction departments.